Paul Andrew Mitchell, Sui Juris

 Prior

-to residing at Domain DEOXY.ORG,
+to residing at Domain DEOXY.ORG, the

-the copyright violations
+copyright violations in question had

 On June 8, 1998, Plaintiff transmitted electronic and hard copies of Plaintiff's FINAL BONA FIDE OFFER IN COMPROMISE.